avanzosc/odoo-addons/sale_product_max_discount/README.rst

    :alt: License: AGPL-3

 =============================
-Sale Product Maximun Discount
+Sale Product Maximum Discount
 =============================

 * New minimun margin field in products.
-* New computed field in products named 'maximun discount', its formula is the below one:
+* New computed field in products named 'maximum discount', its formula is the below one:
   ((List Price - Standard Price) - (Minimun margin * List Price)) / List Price
 * New state in sales workflow.
 When any of sale lines have exceeded the maximun